A WRITER OF SCREENPLAYS, NOVELS, NOVELLAS, CHILDREN'S BOOKS and JOURNAL & MAGAZINE ARTICLES

 NOMINATION: 2014 New England Emmy Awards

-"Macy's Goes to War" (OCD Associates, LLC) is a fictional short film telling of Macy's Department Store's contribution to America's war effort in 1942 told in the style of a black and white newsreel of the period.
+"Macy's Goes to War" (OCD Associates, LLC) is a fictional short film telling of Macy's Department Store's contribution to America's war effort in 1942 told in the style of a period black & white newsreel.
+The project is currently in post production for editing and animation.

 "Deputy Douglas" (Eris Zhao, producer/DP) is a dark comedy short that tells the story of a young boy who plays cowboy on Christmas eve and turns a meeting with Santa into High Noon.